cbass2404/wctrl-auto-ab-detent-ratio/README.md

 its span and splicing, so the `_comment_` keys documenting every setting, the key order, any other throttle, and your other settings survive byte-for-byte.
-The file is written BOM-free through a temp file and an atomic move, and is parsed back before being committed — a save that would produce unreadable JSON is refused rather than written.
+The file is written BOM-free through a temp file and an atomic move, and is parsed back before being committed, a save that would produce unreadable JSON is refused rather than written.
 Only one editor runs at a time.
 Launching it again while a window is already open raises that window instead of starting a second one, so two copies can never overwrite each other's edits.